mechmotum/mechmotum.github.io/content/pages/guide.rst

   access:

-  - Send list of students (name, student ID, email) and end date of access to the lab coordinator (Rawdha) or Jason.
+  - Send list of students (name, student ID, email) and end date of access to the lab coordinator or Jason.
   - Each student who requests access must confirm they have read this guide, most importantly the safety and space usage rules.